Is Amazon's Basil Pesto Any Good?

 What customers say about Amazon pesto

-Amazon's pesto gets mixed reviews from customers, with some saying it is "far better and more affordable" than other pestos on the market, while others say it "tastes weird."
-The majority of reviews, however, are positive, with 63% of reviewers (at the time of writing) giving it the full 5-star rating.
+Amazon's pesto gets mixed customer reviews, with some saying it is "far better and more affordable" than other pestos on the market, while others say it "tastes weird."
+The majority of reviews, however, are positive, with 63% of reviewers (at the time of writing) giving it a 5-star rating.
 Here's a snapshot of comments from some happy customers:

 Joanne K